This page contains important information for current students. There are links on this page for:

 To progress through the Teacher Education Program, students move through a series of transition points: Applicant to Candidate, Candidate to Student Teacher, and Student Teacher to Licensed Teacher.
 Additionally, students can track their transition points in Tk20.
 On the home page for each student, there is a set of transition points that are monitored by the Education Department.

-- St. Olaf Transition Points (for students admitted Fall 2022 or after)
+- St. Olaf Transition Points (for students admitted Fall 2022 and prior)

 - Carleton Transition Points